What is a Journey?

 Use the filter bar to focus your view:- Type: Filter by opportunity type (Federal, Grant, SLED, etc.)

-- Due Date: Show only pursuits due before a specific date
+- Due Date: Show only journeys due before a specific date

-- Owner: Filter by pursuit owner — “Me” or a specific team member
+- Owner: Filter by journey owner — “Me” or a specific team member

-- Assignee: Filter by one or more team members assigned to the pursuit
+- Assignee: Filter by one or more team members assigned to the journey

 - Stage: Filter by pipeline column (Assessment, In Progress, etc.)